-In past years it has been the custom of the School of Chemistry to award prizes for various stages and subjects of the Applied Chemistry Course.
+In past years it has been the custom of the School of Chemistry to award prizes for various stages and subjects of the Applied Chemistry Course and in other subjects under the control of the School.
 This practice will be continued this year.